badgrenola/matt-site/src/routes/articles/rss-rover-images.md

 However, one thing that I hadn't seen available on the web, was a solution to the problem of how to actually view the image data in a more human-friendly way.

-For instance, images captured at the same location on the same day by the same instrument pointed in the same direction, one directly after the other, were still being displayed as multiple individual frames that would need to be individually viewed and downloaded, rather than as a single, easily playable video.
+For instance, images captured at the same location on the same day by the same instrument pointed in the same direction, one directly after the other, were still being displayed as multiple individual frames that would need to be individually viewed and downloaded, rather than as a single, easily playable animation.

 ![21 individual frames from Perseverance's Left Navcam, as shown on NASA's fantastic Raw Images site.
 Taken on Sol 148, there is a gap of ~14s between each frame, with the whole sequence covering ~4.5mins.](/images/articles/rss-rover-images/sequenceFrames.png)